kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.